Taiko2k/Tauon/docs/setup.md

 ## Guide for manual setup on Linux (Generic)

-1) For convenience download and extract release zip package for Linux from the releases section, (i.e Tauon.Music.Box.v2.X.X.Linux.Bass.64bit.zip) which includes the follow dependencies not included in the git repo:
+1) For convenience download and extract release zip package for Linux from the releases section, (i.e Tauon.Music.Box.v2.X.X.Linux.Bass.64bit.zip) which includes the following dependencies not included in the git repo:

  - *Bass*
  - *BassEnc*